 I was disappointed that by one extra product Boxy charm just meant an extra makeup brush.
 I guess I shouldn’t complain, but I was hoping for an extra makeup or skincare product instead of four brushes.
 I’m going to have to play with this P12 brush to see how it works best.

 I hoped Aesthetica’s website would tell me the best way to use it, but there isn’t even a description blurb.
 I’m assuming this is meant to be used with the Sculptor Contour palette, but it’s so fluffy and soft that I found it hard to precisely apply the contour powder.
 I’ll need to try it out with a finishing powder.

 I’m really happy that I finally have a spoolie brush in my collection!
 I would always use the spoolies on the back of eyebrow pencils but there are times that I thought to myself it would be nice to have an individual spoolie brush.

 I’m unsure if I’ll use the angled liner brush, it’s very thick so I’m not confident I’ll be able to make a precise line with it.
-I bought the Morphe MB11 Brush because it was supposed to be good for creating a sharp line but it was thick like this one so I don’t use it.
+I bought the Morphe MB11 Brush in my Morphe Haul because it was said it was good for creating a sharp line.
+Unfortunately it was thick like this one so I don’t use it.